asavartsov/daisy-rnbo-poc/README.md

 This serves as a proof-of-concept for running RNBO exported patches on the [Electrosmith Daisy Seed](https://www.electro-smith.com/daisy) platform.

 The compiled code exceeds the FLASH capacity but fits well within SRAM (approximately 130kB for basic applications using the Seed board).
-The audio IO functions properly; you simply need to switch to a float buffer instead of the default double.
+The audio IO functions properly; you simply need to switch to a float buffer instead of the default double (`-DRNBO_USE_FLOAT32`).
 I tested this with the vibrato example from the "RNBO Pedal Collection."

 This project is a barebones implementation for the Seed, featuring a simple oscillator in `gen~` within the RNBO patch.

 Since it targets SRAM, you must execute `make program-boot` first and then `make program-dfu` while the Seed's LED is in the "breathing" state.
 This will output a sweeping frequency ranging from 50Hz to 1kHz (frequency set via RNBO param).
-The signal is disturbed by playing sin(2*x) from a short buffer~.
+The signal is disturbed by playing `sin(2*x)` from a short `buffer~`.
 The LED will blink to indicate that some MIDI messages are coming from the RNBO midiout.

 All the essential configurations are in the Makefile (-D flags), `compat` directory, and `main.cpp`. `-fexceptions` is obligatory, though it seems that no compiled code use exceptions, image does not run on Seed without it.